Department and Program Recommendations for First-Year Students

 Environmental Studies is an interdisciplinary department that offers students the opportunity to develop a holistic understanding of environmental problems and solutions.
 The program emphasizes interdisciplinary tools and perspectives from the natural sciences, social sciences, and humanities.
 The program encourages depth of disciplinary knowledge, breadth of cross-disciplinary perspectives, and integration through core courses and a required off-campus internship.
 Students may major or minor in environmental studies.
 For more information see the department website www.macalester.edu/academics/environmentalstudies.

-The first year course offered by the ES department this year is “Climate and Society” (ENVI 150).
+The first year course offered by the ES department this year is “Water and Power” (ENVI 252).

-Other appropriate introductory courses for those interested in environmental studies include: Dynamic Earth/Global Change (ENVI 160), Ecology and the Environment (ENVI170), Convergence: Art/Science/Design in Our City (ENVI 264), and Food and Farming (ENVI 294).
+Other appropriate introductory courses for those interested in environmental studies include: Science of Renewable Energy (ENVI 130), Climate and Society (ENVI 150), Dynamic Earth/Global Change (ENVI 160), Ecology and the Environment (ENVI170), Environmental Justice (ENVI 237), Outdoor Environmental Education (ENVI 275).

 Chris Wells, Chair

-Recommended courses offered in the fall that would be appropriate for incoming first year students include: ANTH 194/369 Food & Culture (1st yr & regular versions); Geog 243 Geography of Africa (1st yr course); GEOG 232 People, Agriculture and the Environment; and ENVI 170 Ecology and Environment.
+Recommended courses offered in the fall that would be appropriate for incoming first year students include: GEOG 232 People, Agriculture and the Environment; ENVI 170 Ecology and Environment; and ENVI 234 US Environmental History.
 Contact the Program Director with specific questions.

 Bill Moseley, Program Director

-Two courses beyond 204 at the 300-level and three additional French courses at the 300 or 400 levels.
-The department also strongly recommends that minors take 306, as it is required for all 400-level topics courses.
+At least two courses at the 300 level and three additional French courses at the 300-400 levels.
+The department also strongly recommends that minors take FREN 306, as it is required for all 400-level topics courses.

 For more information on the French academic program, French House, study abroad, and other student opportunities, please visit our website: https://www.macalester.edu/french/#/0